Pistonite/txtpp/README.md

 For example, you can write the directive like
 ```
-        // TXTPP#include foo.html
+        // TXTPP#run echo "hello world"
 ```
 which will be treated like a comment in most languages to help with syntax highlighting.

-Another example as a block comment
+The same example as a block comment
 ```
         /* TXTPP#run echo "
            hello world